 Think of words that elicit the excitement and feeling of what it’s like to travel through a brand new (beautiful) country.
 Nomadic Matt is a great example of a travel blog name like this, that’s perfect for a travel blog.
 Words that make people feel like they’re joining you on a life-changing adventure can be super compelling when deciding how to name a blog.

 If you’re craft blogging, you can use words like:

-Each of these words show that your blog is clearly somewhat related to the crafting of DIY space, but they work best when paired with another unique or interesting word.
-The Underground Crafter is a good example of an unusual word paired with an ordinary one in this particular niche.
+Each of these words show that your blog is clearly somewhat related to the crafting of DIY space, but these kinds of blog name ideas work best when paired with another unique or interesting word.
+The Underground Crafter is a good example of an unusual word paired with an ordinary one in this particular blog niche.

 Sometimes when you focus on a problem too much (or for too long), it’s hard to find the solution.